khachoang1412/khachoang1412.github.io/_pages/lantern.md

 # Paving the way to the future of the Internet of things

-With the continuous rise of the Internet of things and the steady spread of connected devices, there is an increasing need concerning private edge computing and connectivity.
-This project will assist in fulfilling this need by researching low-latency and private edge computing networks and studying ways in which they could be developed in wireless random access networks.
+With the continuous rise of the *Internet of things* and the steady spread of connected devices, there is an increasing need concerning *private edge computing* and *connectivity*.
+This project will assist in fulfilling this need by researching *low-latency and private edge computing* networks and studying ways in which they could be developed in *wireless random access networks*.
 We aim to overcome the challenges of establishing foundations for privacy and reliability in latency-critical, multiserver and multiclient edge computing and in devising resilient coding schemes intertwined with energy-efficient scalable wireless random access methodologies.

 ---